-If you are a small-business owner, you can make additional deductions on your tax return.
-These deductions are subtracted from your income, which can reduce your tax owed.
+If you are a small-business owner, you are entitled to make deductions on your tax return which are subtracted from your income and which can reduce your tax owing / increase your refund.

-When you own a small business, you can deduct your operating expenses on your return.
-This includes advertising, startup costs, delivery expenses, maintenance and repairs, business insurance, employee salaries and utilities.
+When you own a small business, you can deduct your operating expenses from your income, including, but not limited to; advertising, startup costs, delivery expenses, maintenance and repairs, business insurance, employee salaries and utilities.

 If you rent an office or other facility, you can deduct rental costs and utility costs as business expenses.
-However, if you use a home office, these expenses must be calculated differently.
+However, if you use a home office, these expenses must be calculated differently as you are entitled to a deduction based on the percentage your home office takes up in your home, and further divided by the percentage of time that space is used for business rather than for personal use.

 Home Office Deductions